DarshanValand8/Evolent-Health-Project-exercise/README.md

 ## Application Folder Structure
 There is 3 project in this solution
-**1. CoreApplication** - Its .Net Core Class library which contains IRepository interface, this interface is the base type for all Repository types.
+**1. CoreApplication** - It's .Net Core Class library which contains the IRepository interface, this interface is the base type for all Repository types.
-**2. Infrastructure** - Its .Net Core Class library which contains Repository class, this is the generic Repository class.
+**2. Infrastructure** - It's .Net Core Class library which contains the Repository class, this is the generic Repository class.
-**3. Evolent Health-Project exercise** - Its .Net Core Web application which contains Web UI and backend API's.
+**3. Evolent Health-Project exercise** - It's a .Net Core Web application that contains Web UI and backend API.

-## How to run application
+## How to run an application
-1. Clone the Application on local muchine.
+1. Clone the Application on a local machine.
-2. Run the solution file `--(**Path** - Evolent-Health-Project-exercise-main/Evolent Health - Project exercise.sln)`
+2. Run the solution file **Path** `Evolent-Health-Project-exercise-main/Evolent Health - Project exercise.sln`